doc4d/docs/docs/Develop/structure-indexes.md

 ## Types of indexes

 4D provides different types of indexes.
 Choosing between the different types is generally based on the result expected and the type of data present in the field.
-There are three main types of indexes:
+There are four main types of indexes:

 - **Standard indexes:** These are single-field indexes used to accelerate standard database operations (searches and sorts).
 4D lets you choose the internal architecture of this type of index (except for Object fields): B-Tree or Cluster B-Tree.
 - **Composite indexes:** This index stores the combined values of two or more fields that are often searched for together, for example LastName+FirstName.
 - **Keyword indexes:** These indexes are only available for Alpha, Text and Picture type fields.
 They are intended to facilitate fast searching inside text or, in the case of pictures, among the keywords associated with the pictures.
+- **Vector indexes**: These indexes are designed to accelerate AI-based queries on Object fields storing [embeddings](./field-properties.md#class).

 ### Standard indexes